Historic Preservation FAQs

 There are three separate levels of designation of historic resources: Local (Article 10 & 11), State (California Register), and Federal (National Register of Historic Places).
 All three designations qualify buildings to use the California Historical Building Code and apply for property tax savings provided by the Mills Act.

 - Local Article 10 San Francisco Landmarks are governed under Article 10 of the San Francisco Planning Code.
 The designation of buildings as individual Article 10 Landmarks or as contributory buildings to an Article 10 Historic District affords two additional layers of protection.
 Most importantly, a moratorium of up to one-year can be placed on demolition permits in order to explore feasible alternatives to demolition.
 Also, an additional layer of review is required for exterior alterations (and, occasionally, some interior alterations) to Article 10-governed buildings.
 For more information, consult Certificate of Appropriateness (COA) or Administrative Certificate of Appropriateness (ACOA) applications for procedures.

 - The California Register is the authoritative guide to the State's historical and archeological resources.
 It also includes all locally designated Article 10 and 11 properties and all properties listed in the National Register.
 For more information, visit the California Register.

 - The National Register is a list of buildings and sites of local, state, or national importance.
 This program is administered by the National Park Service through the California Office of Historic Preservation.
 The National Register has no connection to the San Francisco Planning Dept., although many of San Francisco's individual Landmarks and Historic Districts are also listed on the National Register.
 Buildings listed in the National Register can gain significant tax savings by following the Secretary of Interior Standards for Rehabilitation.
-For more information, see http://www.nps.gov/history/nr/about.htm or visit the National Register's online database to search for listed San Francisco properties or Historic Districts.
+For more information, visit the website or National Register's online database to search for listed San Francisco properties or Historic Districts.